Frappe

 Insights

-Cloud Support Agreement
+Frappe Cloud Service and Support Agreement

-Effective from 1 January 2026
+Effective from 1 April 2026

 The Cloud Support Agreement (“Terms” or “Agreement”) governs your acquisition and use of services on frappe.io/cloud operated by Frappe Technologies Pvt.
 Ltd. (“Frappe”, “We”, “Us” or “Our”), as well as any other websites, products, and/or services that explicitly indicate the applicability of these Terms (collectively, “Service(s)”).
 These Terms apply to all natural persons and juristic entities, including corporations, partnerships, and organizations (collectively, “You”, “Your”, “Customer”) who are using Frappe Cloud.